omarathon/reddit-api/README.md

 Essentially, it allows a plugin to obtain data from reddit via a registered bot, through the [**J**ava **R**eddit **A**PI **W**rapper](https://github.com/mattbdean/JRAW).

+The main class for the plugin is [RedditAPI](src/main/java/dev/omarathon/redditapi/RedditAPI.java).

 ## Usage

 1. Create a reddit OAuth2 app [here](https://www.reddit.com/prefs/apps).
 Note the app type is a **script**, and is intended to be specific to your Minecraft server.